TTP

 Outside the town center, oil pumps nod and lift, bringing badly-needed local petroleum to the surface to feed Turkey's growing need for fuel.

-The only reason to come here is to use it as a base for visits to Nemrut Dagi.
+The only reason to come here is to use it as a base for visits to Nemrut Dağı.

 Kahta (kee-YAHH-tah, pop.
-75,000) is no beauty-spot, but it does have tour operators running minibuses to the summit of Nemrut Dagi, stopping along the way at Karakus to see the tumulus burial-place of the royal ladies of the Roman-era Kingdom of Commagene; at Eski Kahta (Kahta Kalesi, Kocahisar) to see a Mameluke fortress; and Arsameia, the Roman-period city of King Antiochus.
+75,000) is no beauty-spot, but it does have tour operators running minibuses to the summit of Nemrut Dağı, stopping along the way at Karakuş to see the tumulus burial-place of the royal ladies of the Roman-era Kingdom of Commagene; at Eski Kahta (Yenikale) to see a Mameluke fortress; and Arsameia, the Roman-period city of King Antiochus.

 From the parking lot, you must walk to the temples.

-Kahta's hotels are far from fancy, but will do for a night—or actually two, since you may roll into town, stay the night, ascend Nemrut Dagi the next day, stay another night in Kahta, then head out of town.
+Kahta has a comfortable hotel, and there are others in nearbyAdıyaman.
+You may roll into town, stay the night, ascend Nemrut Dağı the next day, stay another night in Kahta, then head out of town.

 Distances & Travel Times